 Today, the horseman represents the best known legend of the region, and it's been that way for the better part of 100 years, with an annual ‘hunt’ for the spectre having been established as a tradition of the Leek May Fair by the early 1930s.
 Modern familiarity however, is primarily provided courtesy of the regularity with which the old tales of the phantom appear in the local press around Halloween, and it is these tales, collected by local antiquarian John Sleigh in the 1860s, that provide the first real seeds of distinct fascination regarding the horseman of the Moorlands.

 Yet our horseman, beyond its general association as a harbinger of doom, not only fails to share any of these expected characteristics, it also appears to lack any origin story at all.
-These observations, when placed together with the lack of any similar horseman legends being present in the neighbouring boroughs and regions, conspire to suggest something quite remarkable; that the legendary horseman of Butterton may have been born wholly within the folk-psyche of the local community.
+These observations, when placed together with the lack of any similar horseman legends being present in the neighbouring boroughs and regions, suggest something quite remarkable; that the legendary horseman of Butterton may have been born wholly within the folk- psyche of the local community.

 Having enjoyed a successful legal career during the mid-eighteenth century, registered at the Inner Temple, London, Sleigh was able to indulge many of his passions in retirement, one of which was a serious interest in local history.
 Still available today, although likely to set you back up to £1000.00 for an original edition, Sleigh's 1862 History of the Ancient Parish of Leek is a vast work touching on every topic relevant to the area from geological speculations of the landscape to the origins of its historical buildings.
 As such, it provides a goldmine of material for anyone looking to inquire into the region's past.